fern-api/fern/README.md

   </a>
 </div>

-Fern keeps your docs and SDKs in sync with your API.
+Define your API in Fern to generate boilerplate server code, SDKs, API documentation, an OpenAPI definition, and a Postman Collection.

+Inspired by Google's gRPC, Amazon's Smithy, and Palantir's Conjure, **we built Fern to productize schema-first API automation**.

 [View our docs ➚](https://buildwithfern.com/docs/intro)

 [Join the Discord ➚](https://discord.com/invite/JkkXumPzcG)

-**Fern** allows you to maintain a single source of truth for your API so that you can:
+With **Fern** you can:

+1. **Serve your API accurately**.
+Fern integrates with popular frameworks like Express, FastAPI, and Spring to add compile-time and run-time checks.
-1. **Generate idiomatic SDKs** in the most popular languages: TypeScript/JavaScript, Python, Java, Go, Ruby.
+2. **Generate idiomatic SDKs** in the most popular languages: TypeScript/JavaScript, Python, Java, Go, Ruby.
 Fern also handles publishing to registries.
-2. **Serve your API accurately**.
-Fern integrates with popular frameworks like Express, FastAPI, and Spring to add compile-time and run-time checks.
 3. **Auto-update** your API documentation, Postman collection, and OpenAPI description any time your API changes.

-We’re in private beta with a handful of customers.
+We’re in private beta.
 If you’re interested in using Fern, [**reach out**](mailto:hey@buildwithfern.com?subject=%5BPrivate%20beta%5D%20Interest%20in%20joining).

 ## Getting started